About TCA peel 7 - 13 - 20 - 30

 TCA Peel Instructions

 Applying a chemical peel is as straightforward as applying a toner to your skin.
 With TCA though, we need to control the amount of acid on our applicator.
 Here at Platinum, we prefer a gauze pad as it will not soak up and waste extra solution.
 Here is a brief application example. *You will receive our Peel Manual with purchase which has detailed instructions.
-We also have a downloadable direction sheet here.

 How Much Solution Should I use?